Northampton-born sports journalist and 'passionate' music writer dies aged 31

 He was raised in Northampton and grew a passion for sports after his father took him to see Northampton Saints against Leicester Tigers for the first time in 1994.

 His father, Gary Lucas, said: "He did it his own way, and did it the hard way.

 "I took him to his first game see Northampton Saints against Leicester Tigers back in 1994.
 I think it was the beginning of his interest in sports.
-Later, I think he liked the intellectual challenge of writing for sports, particularly rugby and cricket.
+Later, I think he liked the intellectual challenge of writing about sports, particularly rugby and cricket.

 "We're still in shock but we've been overwhelmed by the support and messages from his friends and colleagues."